Outer Hebrides Expedition Information

 Health & Medical Services:

 Let us know if you have any special medical conditions e.g. allergies or need any medication refrigerated.
-If you have any medical devices that need charging let us know and there compatibility with the ship’s electrical system can be checked.
+If you have any medical devices that need charging let us know and their compatibility with the ship’s electrical system can be checked.
 The skipper and your guides are qualified first aiders and there is a comprehensive first aid kit on board.
 Guests should bring any medicines or pharmaceutical products they are likely to need during their time on board.
-If you think you may suffer from seasickness don’t forget the Kwells or Stugeron!
+If you think you may suffer from seasickness don’t forget Kwells or Stugeron!

 The cellular system in the Hebrides can be irregular, however during every day at some time you should be able to use your mobile phone and there are phones on shore.
 The boat has access to emergency services via VHF radio.
 It is possible to access the internet from local hotels or pubs, or you can use your mobile phone as a personal hotspot whenever your mobile phone network allows.
 During your stay on board you may be reached using the following mobile numbers: 07984 316178 and urgent messages can be sent via the office email: info@sthildaseaadventures marked for your attention.